0xdbe-terraform/terraform-azure-database-postgresql/README.md

 Prerequisite:

 - A ressource groupe
-- At least, one user principals as admistrator
+- At least, one user principal who will be database admistrator
-- At least, one user principals as user
+- At least, one user principal who will be database user

 This ressource can be created using terraform, az cli or azure portal.

 Then, Postgresql can be created using this module as shown in the example.
+A service principal with enough rights (on AzureAD and AzureRM) must be used to deploy.

 ## Database connection as Administrator